telefonicaid/perseo-fe/documentation/logs.md

 * There is no connection to database
 * There is no connection to perseo-core

 They should be solved in order to get perseo running.
-Once it is got started, such errors will cause a log that should generate an alarm.

 ## Alarm conditions